rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 If you just want to add a new mesh, **add it into** `Assets/Models/EditableMeshes` and follow the warnings in the Unity console when running.
 The mesh will be checked for its validity.
 Note for `.off` files you need to have built the C++ library first.

-Then add it the `MeshManager` Mesh Prefabs list in the Main scene on the `Editable Meshes` GameObject.
+Then add it the :cs:class:`MeshManager` Mesh Prefabs list in the Main scene on the `Editable Meshes` GameObject.

 You might need to reimport it from the right-click menu if the C++ library has not been built.